wildekek/personal-website/content/posts/cute-astronaut/index.md

 ## What does it sound like to leave earth?
-One act of the play involves the launch of Space Shuttle Mission STS-51-L. I was asked to help with the Theatre Engineering of the play.
+One act of the play involves the launch of Space Shuttle Mission STS-51-L. I was asked to help with the theatre engineering of the play.
 Our mission for this act, was to use audio and visuals in such way, that we would bring the audience along for the ride.
 Transcend their role as spectators, and have them right there with the crew as they left the platform.
 Just as I had experienced as a kid on my dads recliner.

 ### NASA Archives
-Thanks to the amazing work of Nasa's John Stoll, a lot of the audio from that fateful morning on January 28, 1986 is availablbe on [Archive.org](https://archive.org/details/STS-51L).
+Thanks to the amazing work of Nasa's John Stoll, a lot of the audio from that fateful morning on January 28, 1986 is available on [Archive.org](https://archive.org/details/STS-51L).

 I have been able to distill the following voice loops from there:
 * Public loop - Kennedy Space Center